ManuelOtt-code/Project-DC/README.md

 How to handle our project succesfully:

-Open the file "Data_extraction+processing.ipynb" Follow the instructions
+Open the file "Data_extraction+processing.ipynb"

+Follow the instructions

 Go to https://github.com/ManuelOtt-code/Project-DC/blob/master/data_extraction%2Bcuration/df_dpph.csv to find the generated dataframe

 Now open

+Data_curation+split.ipynb

+follow the instructions.

+Now open

+03a_Morgan_ML_training.ipynb

+Follow the instructions.

+The same with

+03b_Mordred_ML_training.ipynb

 data_xtraction+Curation:
 Contains all the .csv files necessary to train the models.